About Givens Highland Farms

 Givens Highland Farms has a proud tradition of service and quality for 50 years, starting in November 1971, when businessman and developer Chet Prentice worked with local civic and church leaders to open Highland Farms Health Care Center.

 What started as a 60-bed nursing facility has evolved to a vibrant, flourishing, licensed Life Plan Community, also known as a Continuing Care Retirement Community or CCRC, on a beautiful 75-acre campus with stunning views of the Western North Carolina mountains.
-Today, Givens Highland Farms provides active, independent living and services to nearly 375 active adults.
+Today, Givens Highland Farms provides active, independent retirement living and services to nearly 375 active senior adults.

 Originally a for-profit community, Highland Farms grew in its first decade and then expanded further in the 1990s with the addition of a licensed Home Care, a renovation program, and the addition of four freestanding homes.
 In 2004, Highland Farms became fully licensed by the state of North Carolina as a CCRC.

 Highland Farms joined Givens Communities, a nonprofit organization locally based in Asheville, in December 2012.
 This mutually beneficial acquisition and the sharing of resources enables even more improvement and growth with expansion plans for dining and our health services.
-These projects will help us continue to provide quality services and “expand the possibilities” for our residents.
+These projects will help us continue to provide quality services and “expand the possibilities” for our senior residents.

 There are now four senior living communities that comprise Givens Communities.
 The mission of Givens Communities is to improve lives through communities, services, and outreach.
 Learn more by visiting the Givens Communities website or reading the Givens Communities e-brochure.